 Norton Street—Hyde Park

 The Canales have taken Christmas decor to the next level for decades, and now welcome donations to the Dana-Farber Cancer Center in honor of the family's patriarch who started it all.
 Look for dancing reindeer on the roof and lots of figurines in the side yard; there's always a sign with a radio station to tune into for accompanying music.
 Sometimes, the family hands out candy canes, and Santa has even been known to make an appearance.
+They've gotten so popular you can now check out their official website for updates and details!

 There's a light show at Light Street Court this year.
 Photo courtesy of Gary O'Donnell